sagemathinc/cocalc/notes/final_push.md

 In this case, restarting the hub fixed the problem, so it is clearly fully a problem at the level of the hub, not local hub.
 High priority, since this can prevent a user from accessing their project.

-- [x] (0:20?)
-(0:03) remove the "donate" link from cloud.sagemath help -- it resulted in at most 1 donation over 2 months, so waste of space!

 - [ ] (2:00?) create a "snapshot" interact control based on Vivek and Jen's work.